Clash Logo Tutorial Center

 Bypass macOS Gatekeeper Restrictions

-When first opening Clash Verge Rev, macOS may say "Cannot be opened because the developer cannot be verified."
-This is normal.
+When first opening your client, macOS may say "Cannot be opened because the developer cannot be verified."
+This is normal for open-source apps (both Clash Verge Rev and FlClash are unsigned by Apple).
 There are two ways to resolve this:

 Terminal Command Method